 Participate in a brief review of the Security+ exam and its objectives.
 Then we'll jump right into talking about access control.
 You will learn about authentication, which is the first step in access control.
 Then, explore authorization and types of access control.
 You will closely examine the elements that make up these two processes.

 Learn about the policy and administration of accounts in a secure environment.
-You will survey the different types of accounts you might work with, including individual accounts and group accounts.
+You will discover how to administer multiple accounts and password policies.
 Then, investigate the elements of the risk management process, including vulnerabilities, threats, risks, and likelihood and the methods used to identify, determine, or calculate each.

 Discover how to prevent unauthorized people from being able to understand or use intercepted data.
 You will explore the concepts behind encryption and the primary types of encryption in use.
 Then, learn about the public key infrastructure (PKI).
 You will discover how why the PKI works.